Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Introduction

-The local smoothing analysis also relies on a detailed analysis of the diagonal Green's functions that arise in several guises: They are an integral part of the microscopic conservation laws.
-They also appear in the $H_\kappa$ vector field, because they encode the functional derivatives of $A(\kappa;q)$.

 Much of Section~\ref{S:Green} is devoted to proving estimates on the diagonal Green's functions.
-The ultimate estimates involve two main classes of spaces: one for quantifying equicontinuity, the other for the local smoothing effect.
-As a stepping stone, we also need to consider the class of bounded muliplication operators on our equicontinuity spaces.
-We introduce all these spaces in Section~\ref{S:Pre}, where we also prove the required basic nonlinear estimates.

-Because of the need to employ local smoothing, we will not be able to control the difference flow in global Sobolev norms, but only locally in space.
-Because of the strength of the nonlinearity, we will also lose regularity.
-The regularity loss is easily recovered using equicontinuity.
-The spatial localization is more serious; we need to show that the evolutions of approximating sequences of initial data remain tight (see Definition~\ref{D:tight}).

-As noted earlier, the transportation of $L^2$ norm is mediated by a higher regularity norm.
-To control this, we need local smoothing.
-As local smoothing is proved by using monotonicity formulae, this argument comes very close to being circular; however, the presence of an additional frequency parameter saves the day.
-The local smoothing argument appears in Section~\ref{S:Local}; tightness is then deduced in Section~\ref{S:Tight}.
-We place the proof of \eqref{DNLS} local smoothing prior to that for the difference flow because it is simpler and so serves as a preparation for the more complicated argument of Section~\ref{sect: diff local smoothing}.
+These arise in several places in our analysis: not only are they an integral part of the microscopic conservation laws, but they also appear in \eqref{404} because they encode the functional derivatives of $A(\kappa;q)$.
+The culmination of Section~\ref{S:Green} is the estimation of the diagonal Green's functions and key nonlinear combinations thereof in the equicontinuity and the local smoothing spaces.
+We also elucidate the structure of these functions in terms of a new class of paraproducts introduced in this section; see, for example, Lemma~\ref{L3:11} and Proposition~\ref{p:Asymptotics}.

+A second class of paraproducts which incorporates the localizing weights intrinsic to local smoothing estimates is introduced in Section~\ref{S:Local}.
+A key feature of our analysis is demonstrating that one may distribute these localizing weights to all entries in these paraproducts.
+This is important since any one of the input functions in a paraproduct may be the highest frequency term and so will need to be estimated in the local smoothing norm.
+The culmination of Section~\ref{S:Local} is the proof of the local smoothing estimates for the \eqref{DNLS} flow stated in Proposition~\ref{p:LS}.